AdvaithR4417/YouTube-Audio-Downloader/README.md

    pip install pytube

 #Usage
-Prepare an input text file named songs.txt in the same directory as your script.
+1.Prepare an input text file named songs.txt in the same directory as your script.
 The file should contain the list of song names, one per line.
 Example:

-Copy code
 Song Name 1
 Song Name 2
 Song Name 3

-Run the script:
+2.Run the script:

-bash
-Copy code
 python download_songs.py

-The script will:
+3.The script will:

 Read the song names from songs.txt.
 Search for each song on YouTube.